vanwagonet/middle-router/README.md

 #### ...middleware

 The middleware functions to execute when routing.
 More on the signature of these function is documented below.
-Router objects can also be passed as middleware
+Router objects can also be passed as middleware.

 ### Router#get(path: ?string, ...middleware: Function[]): Router